-The Authority's management is responsible for the development of TUS and RYN, with board approval.
+The Authority's Board and management are responsible for the development of TUS and RYN.
 As such, the Board approved Master Plan updates for TUS in 2013 and for RYN in 2011 that set out overall development plans to address future airport capital needs.
 The TUS Master Plan also included a land use plan which identifies the highest and best use of property owned by the Authority and identifies land which should be acquired in the future for expansion.
-The Authority addresses the Master Plan and any new capital spending needs that arise through its Capital Improvement Program (CIP), which is updated and adopted annually.
+The Authority addresses Master Plan and any new capital spending needs that arise through its Capital Improvement Program (CIP), which is updated and adopted annually.